Form 5500 FAQ

-The Form 5500 must be electronically signed and filed by the plan administrator.
-In addition, the plan administrator must keep a copy of the Form 5500, including schedules and attachments, with all required ink signatures on file as part of the plan's records.
+The plan administrator must electronically sign and file the Form 5500.
+In addition, the plan administrator must keep a copy of the Form 5500, including schedules and attachments, with all required ink signatures on file with the plan's records.

-How do I start the electronic filing process?
+How do I start the Form 5500 electronic filing process?

 Does Paychex file my Form 5500 and applicable schedules with the DOL?

-No. The client (i.e. plan sponsor) will receive an electronic signature-ready Form 5500 with the applicable schedules via the Retirement Services website.
-The client is required to review the information for accuracy and file the Form 5500 with the DOL by the filing due date.
-Beginning in 2010, the filing procedure has changed and the DOL will no longer accept paper filings.
-Filings must be transmitted to the DOL electronically.
-This requires the client to apply for a Client ID and PIN with the DOL.
-See: Where do I file the Form 5500 and applicable schedules?
+No. You, the client (i.e. plan sponsor), will receive an electronic signature-ready Form 5500 with the applicable schedules via the Retirement Services website.
+Paychex will notify you when the form is ready.
+You are required to review the information for accuracy and file the Form 5500 with the DOL by the filing due date.

-Are there penalties for failure to file a return with the DOL?
+Are there penalties for failure to file a Form 5500 with the DOL?

-The DOL and IRS may impose penalties or fines if the plan sponsor fails, or refuses, to file a complete return or if the form is rejected for insufficient information.
+The DOL and IRS may impose penalties or fines if a plan sponsor fails or refuses to file a complete return or if the Form 5500 is rejected for insufficient information.
 Additional penalties may be incurred for willful violations, which include making false statements.
 Filings will be rejected by the DOL if required questions are left unanswered.

 Where do I file the signed Form 5500 and applicable schedules?